bloomerstv/bloomerstv/README.md

    The app should now be running on [http://localhost:3000](http://localhost:3000).

+## API Access Notes

+Currently, our production API is CORS-protected.
+While it can be used on localhost, if you want to use it on your site, please open an issue and mention your domain to be whitelisted for CORS.

+The GraphQL API will soon be open for all users without any restrictions; however, this is dependent on funding.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or bug reports.

+## Widgets

+Explore our dedicated [Widgets Repository](https://github.com/bloomerstv/widgets) for stream overlays, including features like a chat box for live chat and an alert box for notifications, such as who collected the stream post or new followers.

+Feel free to customize the existing widgets or create your own to enhance your streaming experience!

 ## Stay Updated